agb2k/autoGymUNMC/README.md

 # autoGym-Booker
-Used to automatically book slots for the Nottingham Malaysia Gym
+Python script utilizing web scraping and automation with Selenium to automatically book gym slots in the UNMC Gym